 The property market is moving quickly across Australia, with the industry seeing some major changes in recent years.
 While many businesses have been challenged by the market conditions, others have thrived and found new opportunities for growth.

-This has certainly been the case for Greville Pabst, the CEO and Director of WBP Property Group.
-As well as leading the organisation through a growth strategy that has led to a national presence, Greville has seen the company pick up a range of business awards and featured on The Block as one of the buyer's advocates.
+This has certainly been the case for Greville as well as leading the organisation through a growth strategy that has led to a national presence.
+Greville has seen the company pick up a range of business awards and featured on Channel Nine's The Block as one of the buyer's advocates.

 The property valuation market has certainly come a long way since WBP first started working in this space.
 Then, the company only operated in Victoria and the sector was dominated by smaller firms with a local scope.

 Since then, the industry has consolidated considerably, and WBP has become a national operation.
 Driven by a need to work with commercial clients across Australia - particularly banks - WBP grew to respond to these new opportunities.